-The patented Ruger New Model mechanism incorporates a transfer bar.
+The patented Ruger® single-action revolver mechanism incorporates a transfer bar.
 The transfer bar - which is raised into firing position as the trigger is pulled to the rear - transmits the energy of the hammer blow to the firing pin.
 This transfer bar mechanism makes a "safety" notch unnecessary.

-The gate (loading gate) can be opened only when the hammer and trigger are fully forward.
+The loading gate can be opened only when the hammer and trigger are fully forward.
 Opening the gate immobilizes the trigger, hammer, and transfer bar.
-When the gate is opened the cylinder is unlatched and can be turned for loading or ejection.
+When the gate is opened, the cylinder is unlatched and can be turned for loading or ejection.
 When the gate is closed, the cylinder latch functions in the normal manner.
 The loading notch is therefore unnecessary in the New Model design.

-Unlike the earlier single action revolvers which have four hammer positions - "cocked," "loading," "safety" and "all the way forward" - the New Model has only two hammer positions - "cocked" and "all the way forward."
+Unlike earlier single-action revolvers which have four hammer positions - "cocked," "loading," "safety" and "all the way forward" - these revolvers have only two hammer positions - "cocked" and "all the way forward."

-The mechanism of the RUGER® NEW MODEL SINGLE-SIX® revolver provides maximum security against accidental discharge.
-As with any other firearm, however, the single-action revolvers must be used with strict attention to correct safety practices.
+The mechanism of the RUGER VAQUERO® revolver provides maximum security against accidental discharge.
+As with any other firearm, however, single-action revolvers must be used with strict attention to correct safety practices.
 In addition, the revolver should be inspected frequently to assure that it is working properly.